kalamuna/kalapress/README.md

 }

 ```
-Note that renderTemplate will refer to the php file in the same folder.
+Note that `renderTemplate` will refer to the php file in the same folder.

-4. Create an scss file in the same folder with the same name, in this case card--featured.scss.
-Add a reference to this file in block.json so it gets imported via the “style” attribute as in the example.
+4. Create an `.scss` file in the same folder with the same name, in this case `card--featured.scss`.
+Add a reference to this file in `block.json` so it gets imported via the “style” attribute as in the example.
-5. Create a js file in the same folder with the same name, in this case card--featured.js.
-Add a reference to this file in block.json so it gets imported via the "script" attribute as in the example.
+5. Create a js file in the same folder with the same name, in this case `card--featured.js`.
+Add a reference to this file in `block.json` so it gets imported via the "script" attribute as in the example.
-    1. Other values here can control which scripts (and styles) get loaded in the editor or the view only, see Metadata in block.json | Block Editor Handbook | WordPress Developer Resources
+    1. Other values here can control which scripts (and styles) get loaded in the editor or the view only, see [Metadata in `block.json` | Block Editor Handbook | WordPress Developer Resources](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#script)
-    2. The first line in the js file should import the scss file, like
+    2. The first line in the js file should import the scss file, like `import './card--featured.scss'`;
-3. In Terminal, run npm run build:blocks:acf so the block is compiled and available in the CMS.
-If this fails, the most likely explanation is a comma at a line in block.json that doesn't have another attribute after it.
+3. In Terminal, run `npm run build:blocks:acf` so the block is compiled and available in the CMS.
+If this fails, the most likely explanation is a comma at a line in `block.json` that doesn't have another attribute after it.
 4. Create a Field Group in ACF with the required fields for your block, and output them in the render php file.

 #### Adding a new Native Static block